agapebondservant/mlflow-accelerator/README.md

 ```
 resources/scripts/deploy-minio.sh
 ```
-NOTE: A bucket must exist called *mlflow*.
-You may add this manually, or use a script.
-TODO: Include a script to manually create the *mlflow* bucket.
+NOTE: Requires Minio Client: <a href="https://min.io/docs/minio/linux/reference/minio-mc.html" target="_blank">Link</a>

 5. Build and push Docker image:  (one-time op.
-If it has been built previously, then skip this step):
+If it has been built previously, or if it does not need to be rebuilt, then skip this step):
 ```
 source .env
 docker build --build-arg MLFLOW_PORT_NUM=${MLFLOW_PORT} \